earthinversion/read_scientific_papers_gpt/README.md

 ## Description
 - `read_paper.py`: It uses the `load_qa_chain` that provides the most generic interface for answering questions.
 It loads a chain that you can do QA for your input documents.
 It uses ALL of the text in the documents.
 - `conversational.py`: This method retains the memory of the previous conversation.
+It can use the memory to improve the answer.

 ## Installation
 - Create a python virtual environment and install these libraries